pagedjs/pagedjs-website/src/content/en/journal/2025-09-12-getting-started-with-pagedjs2.md

 ### WPT Printing test

-The amazing people at Weasyprint built a tool to run the [Web Platform Test suite](https://web-platform-tests.org/) (WPT) on various tools used to make CSS Print.
+The amazing people at Weasyprint built [a tool](https://github.com/CourtBouillon/wptprint) to run the [Web Platform Test suite](https://web-platform-tests.org/) (WPT) on various tools aimed at making CSS Print.
 This is an amazing effort that will help all of us, so we want to take part of it.
 The same way we help writing new specifications we want to support the tooling that allows for better printing.

 We looked at it with Guillaume from Weasyprint last week, and we’ll participate by using our knowledge to look how we can push it forward.
 We’ll most likely make some design work, to have improve the UX and UI, and we’ll make sure that the different version of paged.js work fine in there.